 Our difficulties with Predestination arise from a, no doubt not unnatural, unwillingness to acknowledge ourselves to be wholly at the disposal of another.
 We wish to be at our own disposal.
 We wish “to belong to ourselves,” and we resent belonging, especially belonging absolutely, to anybody else, even if that anybody else be God… We will not be controlled.
 Or, rather, to speak more accurately, we will not admit that we are controlled.[3]

-Election “may be defined as that eternal act of God whereby He, in His sovereign good pleasure, and on account of no foreseen merit in them, chooses a certain number of [people] to be the recipients of special grace and of eternal salvation.”
-By God’s eternal decree from eternity, of all the human beings that He determined to create in the future, He chose a certain definite number of those individuals to receive the special grace of eternal salvation.
+Election as a doctrine, “may be defined as that eternal act of God whereby He, in His sovereign good pleasure, and on account of no foreseen merit in them, chooses a certain number of [people] to be the recipients of special grace and of eternal salvation.”[6]
+By God’s eternal decree from eternity, of all the human beings that He determined to create in the future, He chose a certain number of those individuals to receive the special grace of eternal salvation.

 God works all things, both good and bad, together for good for the elect children of God (Rom.
 8:28).
 God gives human beings a will and the freedom to use it contingent on secondary antecedent causes (Acts 2:23, Mt.
 17:12, Acts 4:27-28, Jn.
 19:11).
-So all human beings, good and bad, are allowed to practice their own free wills and God by His divine providence ensures that everything, both good and bad, works together for the spiritual good of His chosen ones, the elect.
+So all human beings, good and bad, are allowed to practice their free wills and God by His divine providence ensures that everything, both good and bad, works together for the spiritual good of His chosen ones, the elect.

 The Westminster Confession of Faith speaks of predestination in this way: